 See 'Fees Listings' for the UCF rate by academic year.

 Exceptions to this include:

 - If you are approved for Leave to Work Away from Cambridge and you began your PhD study before October 2010, you may be eligible for exemption from fees.
-Note this does not apply to students beginning PhD study on/after October 2010 when a 'fee for course' will be implemented.
+Note this does not apply to students beginning PhD study on/after October 2010.

 - Research Councils and other external sponsors: if you have extended funding beyond the minimum period your sponsor may expect to pay fees for you.
 These funds are usually dedicated for fees and cannot be used for other purposes.
 If this applies to you, either you or your award administrator should email the Graduate Fees office to request an extension of your date of exemption to match your funding end date.
 We will collect full fees for you to the end of your sponsorship period, or submission of the thesis, whichever is earlier.